yxie054/template-lab-02-unit-integration-testing/README.md

 The last thing we need to consider is why we need the extra quotes around the `inputs` variable, which has to do with the way shell replaces and parses values.
 When bash sees the variable symbols (`${}`) it replaces that variable with the value, which in the case of the first iteration would be `first input`.
 The problem we now have is with the for loop, since this type of loop allows for a list of comma seperated values to be put in-line when the variable is replaced with two different values it will try and iterate over them seperatly and each word in the array will be run seperatly.
 When we add the quotes the loop then sees these two words as a single entry (which is what we want) and will execute it correctly.
 These little details can make bash a bit difficult to work with at first, but will become more natrual the more you work with it (and Stack Overflow is your friend).

+As for the loop itself, it starts with the `for` keyword, but must be followed with a `do` keyword on the next line (or seperated from the `for` line with a semicolon (`;`), which represents a newline.
+Everything after the `do` keyword makes up the loop body, and will be executed each iteration, until we reach the `done` keyword, which represents the end of the loop body.

 Loop iterations are not only useful for user defined arrays, but are also useful for iterating over data that bash interprets as array.
 For instnace, you can easily iterate over a directory of files like you would when you need to process multiple files through a program and didn't want to do it one file at a time.
 Create a new file, `list.sh`, with the following code:

 ```